Mizan-Chowdhury/moto-cross-client/README.md

 And a sweet alert will show on the page when the user completes the registration or login correctly.

 * When the user completes the registration or login, his name and picture will be shown in the navbar.
 And he can go to private routes.

+* i have implemented a dark and light theme toggle on check button in navbar.